ihmwg/IHMCIF/README.md

    EROS refined coarse-grained simulations (COMPLEXES, 1AA =1bead) using SAXS data.
 Ensemble of ~100 dynamic structures.

-More examples can be found in the [Google doc](https://docs.google.com/document/d/1tuHzE6N8ENy-8NxeV8CFv9W1BDoJkRoc9VRwoK0Ic5E/edit?usp=sharing).
+More examples can be found in the [set of use cases](https://github.com/ihmwg/IHM-dictionary/wiki/Use-cases).

 *Note that we always need more use cases, to expose issues with the existing file formats.
 Furthermore, actual raw data for each example is vitally